The criteria to interview include:

 How to Apply

-North Colorado Family Medicine participates in the Electronic Residency Application Service (ERAS) application process on the Internet.
+North Colorado Family Medicine participates in the Electronic Residency Application Service (ERAS) application process.
 Your dean's office at your school will have information on how to apply to our program through this system.

 - Core Program 1853120C0